Sagni-prog/ModelSchemaGenerator/README.md

     ],
 ```

-after copying your composer.json will be something like this
+After copying your composer.json will be something like this
 ```bash

 {